Municipal Archives

 o Who served on Council during what years

-What information is not part of Dallas Municipal Archives?
+What information is not part of the Dallas Municipal Archives?

 Photos of Jerry Jones or the Dallas Cowboys or Mark Cuban or the Dallas Mavericks